Piltdown Man: Influence

 The Piltdown Man fraud significantly affected early research on human evolution.
 Notably, it led scientists down a blind alley in the belief that the human brain expanded in size before the jaw adapted to new types of food.
 Discoveries of Australopithecine fossils such as the Taung child found by Raymond Dart during the 1920s in South Africa were ignored because of the support for Piltdown Man as "the missing link," and the reconstruction of human evolution was confused for decades.
 The examination and debate over Piltdown Man caused a vast expenditure of time and effort on the fossil, with an estimated 250+ papers written on the topic.

-The fossil was introduced as evidence by Clarence Darrow in defense of John T. Scopes during the 1925 Scopes Monkey Trial.
-Darrow died in 1938, fifteen years before Piltdown Man was exposed as a fraud.

 The book Scientology: A History of Man by L. Ron Hubbard features the Piltdown Man as a phase of biological history capable of leaving a person with subconscious memories of traumatic incidents that can only be resolved by use of Scientology technology.
 Recovered "memories" of this phase are prompted by one's obsession with biting, hiding the teeth or mouth, and early familial issues.
 Nominally, this appears to be related to the large jaw of the Piltdown Man specimen.
 The book was first published in 1952, shortly before the fraud was confirmed, and has since been republished 5 times (most recently in 2007).

 Creationists often cite the hoax (along with Nebraska Man) as evidence of an alleged dishonesty of paleontologists who study human evolution, although scientists themselves had exposed the Piltdown hoax (and the Nebraska Man incident was not a deliberate fraud).
 In November 2003, the Natural History Museum in London held an exhibition to mark the 50th anniversary of the exposure of the fraud.

-Biases in the interpretation of the Piltdown Man

-The Piltdown case is an example of how race, nationalism, and gender influenced scientific and public opinion.
-Newspapers explained the seemingly primitive and contradictory features of the skull and jaw by attempting to demonstrate an analogy with non-white races, presumed at the time to be more primitive and less developed than white Europeans.
-The influence of nationalism resulted in the differing interpretations of the find: whilst the majority of British scientists accepted the discovery as "the earliest Englishman", European and American scientists were considerably more sceptical, and several suggested at the time that the skull and jaw were from two different creatures and had been accidentally mixed up.
-Although Woodward suggested that the specimen discovered might be female, most scientists and journalists referred to Piltdown as a male.
-The only notable exception was the coverage by the Daily Express newspaper, which referred to the discovery as a woman, but only to mock the suffragette movement, of which the Express was highly critical.